kaleyroy/TrainingRecipes/CSharp/RepositoryPattern/netfx4ef5/RepositoryPattern/Repository.Pattern/README.txt

 "Generic Unit of Work & (Extensible) Repositories Framework" https://genericunitofworkandrepositories.codeplex.com (v3.3)

-Due to the original project depended on Entity Framework6 + Net Framework4.5, But my solution based on EntityFramework5 + Net Framework 4,so i made some changes for this project.
+Due to the original project depended on Entity Framework 6 + Net Framework 4.5, But my solution based on EntityFramework 5 + Net Framework 4,so i made some changes for this project.

 The Change Items: